What is Sales Training? A Complete Guide to Sales Training Success

 17. Closing

-Choosing a sales methodology
+The importance of choosing a sales methodology

 Choosing a sales methodology is one of the most important decisions a company and vice president of sales can make to execute a successful go-to-market.
-A sales methodology is invaluable to grow predictable revenue faster by aligning sales and marketing, training sales professionals, executing deals consistently, and making this part of the sales culture.

 Every company should have a documented sales methodology that’s understood by each customer-facing employee, part of training/onboarding, and reinforced by front-line managers and VPs.

 Companies need to then reinforce their sales methodology with sales training that’s relevant and customized to their business and customer buying patterns.
+It should reinforce best practices and sales methodology learning outcomes, be action-oriented, and include a dialogue about real deals.

-It’s a great best practice to introduce the sales methodology early in the onboarding journey of new hires.
-Include deal-win stories that map to how your teams successfully executed the methodology.
-Sales training done right will improve adoption of your sales methodology resulting in better win-rates and faster sales cycle times.
+It’s also a great best practice to introduce the sales methodology early in the onboarding journey of new hires.
+You can include deal-win stories that outline how your teams successfully executed the methodology.

 If you want to go deeper on sales methodologies, here’s a great summary from Paul Butterfield on considerations for selecting a new sales methodology and sales process.